gu-fan/clickable.vim/README.rst

     default ``1``

-    When file is nonexists, confirm for creation
+    When file is nonexists, confirm for creation, When using Ctrl, This will be ignored.

 "g:clickable_browser"